February 23 - March 31

 Location: Art Gallery of Alberta, 2 Sir Winston Churchill Square

-Peter von Tiesenhausen will be joined on the panel by climate scientists, policy makers, and other artists to explore the power of art to influence social change in society, with a focus on its power to influence climate action.
+Von Tiesenhausen, along with the other panelists, will explore the power of art to influence social change in society, with a focus on its power to influence climate action.